sxmrayna/sxmrayna.github.io/about.md

 ---
 When not working or studying,
-I love reading and exploring new places and cultures.
+I love exploring diverse cultures through reading 📖 and traveling ⛰️.

+I'm always happy to chat about any mentioned topics that you are interested in too!
-Feel free to hit me up 😉
+⬅️ Feel free to reach out through any of the channels listed in the sidebar 😉

 ![Matterhorn](/img/Matterhorn.jpg)